 |Percolator||Is induction Ready?||Capacity||Features||Estimate Rating|

 |Farberware Classic Stainless Steel Yosemite 8-Cup Coffee Percolator||Yes||8 cups / 12 cups||Non-reactive metal, Dishwasher-safe||4.5/5|

 |Coleman 9 Cup Coffee Percolator||No||9 cups||Bail handle, Can handle direct heat||4.3/5|

 |Cook N Home 8-Cup Stainless Steel Stovetop Coffee Percolator||No||8 cups||Non-reactive metal, extra filter on the coffee basket||4.6/5|

 |Stanley Cool Grip Camp Percolator||No||6 cups||A brushed steel exterior, Can handle direct heat||4.3/5|

 Farberware Classic Stainless Steel Yosemite 8-Cup Coffee Percolator

-Described as a beast in many of its reviews, we can’t help but agree because the Faberware Yosemite has a sturdy stainless steel build, a thick plastic handle, and a clear plastic knob so you can see into the pot while brewing.
-Inside, it has a non-reactive surface which prevents it from absorbing or developing unpleasant odors that can ruin your morning cuppa.
+Described as a beast in many of its reviews, we can’t help but agree because the Faberware Yosemite has a heavy-duty stainless steel build, a thick plastic handle, and a clear plastic knob so you can see into the pot while brewing.
+Inside, it has a non-reactive surface which prevents it from absorbing or developing unpleasant odours that can ruin your morning cuppa.

-This percolator is likely to be a mainstay in your kitchen because a few other things:
+This percolator is likely to be a mainstay in your kitchen because of a few other things: